Our Commitment to

 Our Aspirations

-• Work for equal access and inclusive involvement for everyone who cherishes Oregon’s high desert.
+• Work to elevate underrepresented voices in conservation, promote equal access and facilitate inclusive involvement for everyone who seeks to be involved in Oregon’s high desert public lands conservation

-• Become a positive force for justice, equity and inclusion within the conservation community and beyond.
+• Become a positive force for justice, equity and inclusion within the conservation community and beyond

 voices